resonatecoop/beam/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-View the [project board](https://github.com/resonatecoop/beam/projects/1) where work is tracked for this repository.

 ## Development

 Install yarn if you don't yet have it on your machine by running: